 All plots and raw results are downloadable

 Singular results can be securely accessed and shared without registration, with encrypted URL to facilitate collaborations.
-VIPIE is optimized for HTML5 compatible browsers and has been extensively tested on recent versions of Chrome, Firefox and Opera.
+Vipie is optimized for HTML5 compatible browsers and has been extensively tested on recent versions of Chrome, Firefox and Opera.
 The application is functional on Internet Explorer 11+ but some visualization might not due to incompatible JavaScript libraries.

 Below we will go over the workflow including the interface and parameters.
 After the workflow we will go over the results from the example input provided for testing and available on the main page.
 This example input archive (172 megabytes), with 13 samples is randomly selected, 40K to 118K reads, from an unpublished and ongoing stool metagenomics project studying virome diversity in children.